rajeevnaikte/language-performance/README.md

 and it will also have to remember the scope variables when waiting for async call.
 In Java it is similar, there will be a thread for each request with thread local memory and waiting for the IO responses.
 <br><br>
 System usage can be bit more with Java (in the example haven't used the modular build, yet to compare how it will be).
-Java is good with long-running applications and/or having computations, whereas NodeJS can be good at ephemeral applications, such as, Lambdas.
+Java is best for long time running applications and/or having computations, which are common reuqirements of REST APIs, whereas NodeJS can be good at ephemeral applications, such as, Lambdas.